dmbarbour/awelon/AboutABC.md

 *ASIDE:* A remaining vulnerability is confirmation attacks [1](https://tahoe-lafs.org/hacktahoelafs/drew_perttula.html)[2](http://en.wikipedia.org/wiki/Convergent_encryption).
 An attacker can gain low-entropy information - e.g. a bank account number - by exhaustively compressing and hashing candidates and confirming whether the name exists in the system.
 To resist this, a compiler should add entropy to potentially sensitive resources via annotation or embedded text.
 Distinguishing sensitive resources is left to higher level languages and conventions, e.g. in AO we define word `secret!foo` for every sensitive word `foo`.

+#### Specialization: Value Linking

+A useful case for specialization is to link ABC code who behavior has type `e → value * e` for some arbitrary value, i.e. the same type as a text literal or a quoted value.
+Once we recognize this special case, we are free to load the value lazily or in parallel.
+Structure sharing and memcaching becomes trivial.
+If we know content is a value, we might also try to copy or delete that value, so knowing whether the value is affine or relevant is very useful.
+So I propose some simple metadata, as a suffix for the secure identifier:

+        {#secureResourceIdentifier'kf}

+The valid suffixes:

+        '               normal value
+        'k              relevant value
+        'f              affine value
+        'kf             linear value

+Usefully, this technique is compositional.
+I.e. if we build a value from smaller named values, we can compute whether the composite is affine, relevant, or linear without loading any of the values.
+Other type information could be left to separate annotations, since it is less essential for reasoning about data plumbing behavior.

+Lazy linking and loading of large, content-addressed data is essential for working with very large structures and values, i.e. much larger than machine memory.

 ### ABC Paragraphs

 ABC encourages an informal notion of "paragraphs" at least in a streaming context.
 A paragraph separates a batch of code, serving as a soft indicator of "this is a good point for incremental processing".
 A well-behaved ABC stream should provide relatively small paragraphs (up to a few kilobytes), and a well-behaved ABC stream processor should respect paragraphs up to some reasonable maximum size (e.g. 64kB) and heuristically prefer to process a whole number of paragraphs at a time.
 The batch would be typechecked, JIT compiled, then (ideally) applied atomically.